sonnyt/tweetie/README.md

 Download the lastest version of [jQuery Tweetie](https://github.com/sonnyt/tweetie/releases/latest).

 In order to successfully use jQuery Tweetie, you have to have server-side/backend API.
-We provide very simple PHP code that you can easily setup and get going.
+The plugin comes with very simple PHP backend that you can easily setup and get going.

 # Use
 Initlize just like any other plugin.